HomeSmartMesh/website-hugo/content/docs/networks/ultrawideband.md

 An Ultra-Wide-Band networks can form a mesh network, in addition, the main feature is the RTLS: Real-Time-Locating-System capability.

 # Mesh Positioning Framework

+{{<gfigure src="/images/uwb/mesh positioning.png" >}}

+Free support for any question related to this project is available on the project's forum category :
+{{<icon_button text="Discourse - #ultra-wide-band " href="https://homesmartmesh.discourse.group/c/networks/ultrawideband" icon="discourse" >}}

-This framework developed as part of the `Home Smart Mesh` project is a takeover of the above mentioned [Zephyr Community](#zephyr-community) with refactoring introducing c++ and a higher level functional layer called `mp` for `mesh positioning` that wraps `dwt_` functions and adds an nRF52 custom RF mesh networking capability.
+This framework is developed as part of the `Home Smart Mesh` project.
+It is referred to as `mp` for `mesh positioning`.
+It provides a python API on top of a `simplemesh` custom RF REST API.
+This REST API can generate a dynamic, request specific TDMA layer for performing a long sequence of basic uwb commands that wraps `dwt_` functions.

+The `simplemesh` communication layer is a permanent channel between all nodes and the server that can for example in one command set different nodes in different uwb channels config and roles independently of their current uwb channel.

+Zephyr MP Node UWB repo :
 {{<icon_button href="https://github.com/nRFMesh/sdk-uwb-zephyr" text="sdk-uwb-zephyr" icon="github">}}

-{{<hint info>}}Note that Zephyr imported dependencies have been restricted to the needed ones.
-It is possible to add by editing this [west.yml](https://github.com/nRFMesh/sdk-uwb-zephyr/blob/cd5dd2f1cc9851bccf66e5bdc4e4d3f7e06920e0/west.yml#L20) file e.g. all imports with `import: true`{{</hint>}}
+Zephyr CLI Node SimpleMesh repo :
+{{<icon_button href="https://github.com/HomeSmartMesh/sdk-hsm-sensortag" text="sdk-hsm-sensortag" icon="github">}}

+server Python API repo :
+{{<icon_button href="https://github.com/HomeSmartMesh/mesh_position" text="mesh_position" icon="github">}}

 ## Nodes Preparation
-### TWR Nodes
+### MP Nodes
+MP as Mesh Position nodes perform uwb commands in any role specified by the request, they also apply config and provide responses
 ```bash
 west init -m https://github.com/nRFMesh/sdk-uwb-zephyr --mr main
 cd uwb/samples/06_uwb_node_sm